RanvierMUD/docs/docs/bundles.md

 ### Managing enabled bundles

-To enable or disable you can use the helper command  `npm run enable-bundle <bundle name>` or `npm run disable-bundle <bundle-name>`.
-This will add or remove the bundle from the `bundles` list in `ranvier.json`.
-If you wish to manually manage the list of enabled bundles you may edit that file manually.
+To enable or disable a bundle simply add or remove it from the `bundles` array in `ranvier.json` in the root of the project.

 ## Removing a bundle